lewagon/data-certification-api/README.md

 👉 In this challenge you will only need to edit the code of the API in `api/app.py` 🚨

-👉 The package versions listed in `requirements.txt` should work out of the box will the pipeline saved in `model.joblib`
+👉 The package versions listed in `requirements.txt` should work out of the box with the pipelined model saved in `model.joblib`

 ### Install the required packages